To see a world in a grain of sand

 This passage illustrates the important differences between traditional and scientific ways of knowing and studying a phenomenon.
 Both native people and scientists carefully observe the object of their curiosity.
 The natives observed a useful sequence of cause and effect that, if strictly adhered to, enabled them to acquire and eat pig meat on a regular basis, but without having to hunt for it.
 They were content with this knowledge and did not seek to delve deeper into the mystery of why things happened in that particular manner.
 And neither did they seek to generalize this knowledge into a statement or law about the behaviour of all pigs at all times and in all places.
 Furthermore, the natives were content with the bounty that Nature provided them with, and they did not seek to alter, control, or manipulate Nature into providing them with even more.
 This was because the natives regarded the pigs as being equal to them, and so they respected their freedom and their right to exist.
 Instead, the arrogant Westerner, who regards all other creatures as being inferior to oneself, has no qualms about enslaving pigs and raising them in captivity, or killing as many of them as possible, even if one cannot possibly eat all of them, in order to make money by selling the excess meat to other pig-eaters.

-These two very different attitudes can be summarized as follows: whereas the natives regarded themselves as integral parts of Nature, respecting and seeking always to live harmoniously with Nature’s great animate and inanimate forces, Westerners regard themselves as being separate from and above Nature, whose forces and great power they seek to subjugate to their domination in order to accomplish their very narrow and often destructive ends.
+These two very different attitudes can be summarized as follows: whereas the natives regarded themselves as integral parts of Nature, respecting and seeking always to live harmoniously with Nature’s great animate and inanimate forces, Westerners regard themselves as being separate from and above Nature, whose forces and great and mysterious regenerative power they seek to subjugate to their domination in order to accomplish their very narrow and often destructive ends.

 Because of its method, approach, and ultimate goals, science is incapable of understanding the basic idea that is expressed in Blake’s poem.
 And the reason is that, first of all, science separates and distinguishes the observer from whatever one is observing as two distinct entities: there is the observer that observes and examines, and there is the object that is observed, examined, studied, dissected, modified, and manipulated; and in this separation there is often an assumed superiority on the part of the observer over the thing, person, animal, artifact, or society that one is observing.
 Secondly, science divides Nature into separate parts, such as organisms, plants, animals, geological entities like volcanoes, oceans, islands, continents, lakes, marshes, and rivers, or atoms, subatomic particles, molecules, and cells.